 - Use baits and poisons outside in an area that your pet can not reach.
 I still recommend traps over baits, because they are still animals that experience pain and poisoning would be a horrible way to die.

 - Check your neighbourhood and band together with your neighbours to combat the problem together.

-- Call the pros
+- Call the professionals if nothing else works.

 Yes..
 Yes.. and, Yes!
-If you have rat poison out and your cat or dog eats a rat that has died from ingesting one of the poisons, your pet will be affected too.
+If you have rat poison out and your cat or dog eats a rat that has died from ingesting one of those poisons, your pet will be affected too.
 Treatment will be required!

 Once a cat or dog ingests the poison, whether directly or via a deceased rodent, it can take 3-5 days for symptoms to show, making it imperative that veterinary attention is sought immediately.